Things To Do

 Explore popular sports in region.

-Football (soccer) is the most popular sport in Jaru, Brazil, with a passionate local following, amateur teams, and frequent matches.
+Football is the most popular sport in Jaru, with many local teams and community events centered around the game.

 Basketball